hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 	</div>
 	</figure>

-In general, all of these factors are involved, but to use dimensional analysis, we need to streamline this list of parameters.
+In general, all of these factors are involved, but this is too much for dimensional analysis!
 (I explain why <a href="#sec-2-4">below</a>.)
-It turns out that different mechanisms dominate the drag force at different speeds.
+But it turns out that different mechanisms dominate the drag force at different speeds.
 When the sphere moves very quickly, it is banging water molecules out of the way rather than smoothly shearing.
 In this case, the mass of